Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Examples of prime exceptional divisors

 \begin{proof} \ref{lemma-item-Q-is-torsion-free}) Denote the co-kernel of $s$ by $Q_s$.
 If $T$ is a subsheaf of $Q_s$ with zero-dimensional support, then $\Ext^1(T,\StructureSheaf{S})=0$.
 Thus, the inverse image of $T$ in $F$ would contain a subsheaf isomorphic to $T$.
 But $F$ is torsion free.
 Hence, the dimension of the support of any subsheaf of $Q_s$ is at least $1$.

-If $T$ is a subsheaf of $Q_s$ of one-dimensional support, then its inverse image in $F$ is a rank one subsheaf $F'$ of $F$ with effective determinant line-bundle.
+If $T$ is a subsheaf of $Q_s$ of one-dimensional support, then its inverse image in $F$ is a rank one subsheaf $F'$ of $F$ with effective determinant line bundle.
 Hence, $\det(F')\cong H^k$, for some positive integer $k$.
 This contradicts the slope-stability of $F$.
 Hence, $Q_s$ is torsion-free.

 \ref{lemma-item-G-is-H-slope-stable}) Assume that $G_\epsilon$ is $H$-slope-unstable, and let $G'\subset G_\epsilon$ be an $H$-slope-stable subsheaf of maximal slope of rank $r\leq 2$.
 If $G'$ maps to zero in $F$, then $G'$ is a subsheaf of $\StructureSheaf{S}$, and can not destabilize $G_\epsilon$.
 For the same reason, the slope of the image $\bar{G}$ of $G'$ satisfies $\mu(\bar{G})\geq \mu(G')$.
 Thus $\rank(\bar{G})\neq 1$, since otherwise $\bar{G}$ would destabilize $F$.
 Hence, $\rank(G')=2$, $G'$ maps isomorphically onto $\bar{G}$, and $\det(G')\cong H^k$, for $2/3<k\leq 2$.
 It follows that $k=2$.